FAQ

 Do you pose people or keep it candid?

-Most couples want at least some direction, and I’m happy to guide you when it’s needed.
+Most couples want at least some direction, and I am happy to guide when it is needed.
 Direction usually shows up most during family photos, wedding party photos, and couple portraits.
 The rest of the day is photographed more candidly, in a storytelling way.

 Family Photos